triton-inference-server/tutorials/Popular_Models_Guide/Llama2/trtllm_guide.md

     ```

 3. Compile model engines

     The script to build Llama models is located in [TensorRT-LLM repository](https://github.com/NVIDIA/TensorRT-LLM/tree/main/examples).
 We use the one located in the docker container as
      `/tensorrtllm_backend/tensorrt_llm/examples/llama/build.py`.
-     This command compiles the model with in flight batching and 1 GPU.
+     This command compiles the model with inflight batching and 1 GPU.
 More details for the scripting please see the documentation for the Llama example [here](https://github.com/NVIDIA/TensorRT-LLM/tree/main/examples/llama/README.md).

     ```bash
-    python build.py --model_dir /<path to your llama repo>/Llama-2-7b-chat-hf/ \
+    python build.py --model_dir /<path to your llama repo>/Llama-2-7b-hf/ \
                     --dtype bfloat16 \
                     --use_gpt_attention_plugin bfloat16 \
                     --use_inflight_batching \